-Side effects have been reported after activated charcoal intake, such as pain or swelling of the stomach.
-People may also notice that the tongue or the stool turns black, but this is usually expected if someone is taking this supplement.
-Other side effects may also occur, but these often do not need medical attention, and may go away during treatment once the body adjusts to the activated charcoal.38
+Side effects have been reported after ingesting activated charcoal, such as pain or swelling of the stomach.
+People may notice that the tongue or the stool turns black, which is usually expected from this supplement.
+Other side effects may also occur, but these often do not need medical attention, and may go away during treatment once the body adjusts to the activated charcoal.32

-✓ Cancer drugs like Arava (leflunomide) and Avbagio (teriflunomide)
+Cancer drugs like Arava (leflunomide)

-✓ Lanoxin or Digox (digoxin)
+Lanoxin or Digox (digoxin)

-✓ Transplant drugs like mycophenolate mofetil and mycophenolic acid
+Transplant drugs like mycophenolate mofetil and mycophenolic acid